Lightstreamer/helm-charts/DEPLOYMENT.md

         - rmi-user-2-secret
 ```

+> [WARNING!]
+> Make sure to enable authenticated access in a production deployment.

 ### Dashboard Configuration

-The Lightstreamer Dashboard provides a web interface for monitoring and managing your Lightstreamer instance.
+The Lightstreamer Dashboard provides a web interface for monitoring and managing a Lightstreamer instance.
 To configure the dashboard:

 ```yaml
 dashboard: